Fox Spirit Matchmaker: Animated plot

-Many hundreds years ago, a lady of Yang Family, married a young man.
+Many hundreds of years ago, a lady of the Yang Family, married a young man.
 When the wedding ceremony was going on, some people broke in and took the young man away just because the man had saved a spirit's life.
 In the end, the man died as a result of the punishment.
 The lady couldn't understand why he had to die so badly.
 She left Yang Family and soon gave birth to a boy called Mu Mie.
 A night after few years, the little Mu met his elder brother, Yang Yitan(杨一叹), and Yang helped Mu to opened his sky eye.
 At the same time, Yang's friends helped Mu to practice his power.
 But soon Mu never saw them again.
 After his mother died, Mu wondered why they never came, so he decided to find the answer.
 When he passed by Baiyu Village, he met the guard and knew the spirits here often killed villagers.
-However when the guard that knew he met Cuiyu Minluan and didn't killed her, he immediately fought against Mu but failed because of Dongfang Yuechu and Tushan Yaya's obstruction.
+However, when the guard that knew he met Cuiyu Minluan and didn't killed her, he immediately fought against Mu but failed because of Dongfang Yuechu and Tushan Yaya's obstruction.
 Minluan told Mu that she had ever been soaked in the strange liquid and it caused she had two characteristics.
-Yuechu and his friends noticed that villagers here were very strange, that villagers could control spirits.
+Yuechu and his friends noticed that villagers here were very strange, and that villagers could control spirits.
 They wanted to investigate.
-But what made them shocked was that the spirits killed all of the villagers.
+But what shocked them was that the spirits killed all of the villagers.
 They knew through Beishan Jiye(北山鸡爷)'s questioning that it all had to do with Mutian City.
 The host of the city promised that he could resurrected someone which the spirits wanted, but the number was limited.
 So Mu Mie and others came to the city.